The 5 Step Guide to Joining Eva Tilley

 Visiting Eva Tilley

 The decision to move into residential care is a significant one so it is important to choose a home that meets each person’s individual needs and preferences.

 We encourage prospective residents and their families to take a tour and spend some time at Eva Tilley.
-Our Admissions Coordinator is happy to answer any questions about the care we offer.
+Our Admissions Officer is happy to answer any questions about the care we offer.

 Tours are conducted Monday to Friday between 11.30 and 4.30pm by appointment only.